Darshan-2021-11/HealthWise/readme.md

 npm run frontend
 ```

-After following the above steps, you could see the project in the `localhost` at port `3000`.
+After following the above steps, you could access the project using localhost.